If you are ready to reserve a puppy, please follow these steps to make sure

 people like to purchase here.

-you have far to travel, a pet carrier is an excellent idea (and also helps
+you have far to travel, a pet carrier is an excellent idea (and also

-for vet visits down the road).
-We might be able to get one for you if you
+helps for vet visits down the road).

 high-quality puppy food is essential for the first few months.
 We

-be good, and your
+be fine, and your

 veterinarian might have a different suggestion that he/she prefers.
 Millions

 of puppies have been raised on department/grocery store-bought food, and you sure can choose